amita-shukla/blog-1/content/posts/2021-03-12--subtyping-and-variance/index.md

 This is called **Contravariance**.

-### Subtyping with Arrays: an instance of Invariance
+### Subtyping with Arrays: An instance of Invariance
 Lets talk about another data structure: `Arrays`.
 These are mutable data structures, so for an `Array[Animal]` we can write `Array[Cat]` anytime.
 At the same time while reading we can expect `Array[i]` can be an instance of `Animal`, `Cat` or `Dog`...

 Thus, we can say that it can neither be safe for arrays to be Covariant or Contravariant.
 Confused?
-This extract from Wikipedia explains it better:
+Wikipedia explains it better:

 > If we wish to avoid type errors, then only the third choice is safe.
 Clearly, not every Animal[] can be treated as if it were a Cat[], since a client reading from the array will expect a Cat, but an Animal[] may contain e.g. a Dog.
 So the contravariant rule is not safe.